AndreaRene/AndreaRene/README.md

     <img src="src/assets/postman.png" width="50">
 </div>

-### I did some pretty awesome stuff:
+## I did some pretty awesome stuff:

 - Certificate in full stack development through UT Austin.
 - Earned at least 100% on all of the assignments and group projects.
 - Certificate - Scientific Computing with Python through freecodecamp.org.
 - Completing more certificate courses on freecodecamp.org.

-Special note:
-The twists and turns of the Python certification challenges were... quite the adventure.
-Each one sharpened my skills, though, and I'm really proud of the creative solutions I crafted along the way.
+Special note: I have a love-hate relationship with the challenges I completed to earn my Python certification.
+They really pushed, but looking back, I'm glad they did.
+I'm genuinely proud of the solutions I came up with.
+Call them a testament to both my stick-to-it-ive-ness and creativity.

 <div>
     <img src="src/assets/UTCert.png" width="300" />
     <img src="src/assets/pythoncert.png" width="300" />
 </div>

-### I wrote some rants(articles) on LinkedIn
+## I wrote some rants(articles) on LinkedIn

 - [About confusing baby students with logics](https://www.linkedin.com/pulse/teaching-conditional-statements-real-challengeits-what-andrea-presto/)
 - [About being a lazy coder](https://www.linkedin.com/pulse/im-lazy-i-know-confessions-from-flexbox-nester-andrea-presto/)